mikenewbon/blender-studio/docs/development.md

 and it must not be committed.
     - Change the `'PASSWORD'` variable in the `DATABASE` settings.
     - All the settings in settings.py that ultimately have to be changed are set to 'CHANGE-ME'.
-    You can look for this phrase to make sure that everything that needs to be adjusted, has been adjusted.
+    You can look for this phrase to make sure that everything that needs to be adjusted has been adjusted.
 However, for local development at this stage only the database password actually has to be set for the project to run.
     - Optionally: configure your IDE database connection.
+6. Add a Google Storage Credentials file `blender-cloud-credentials.json` in the `studio/` folder.
 6. In the command line, activate the virtual environment created by poetry:
     ```poetry shell```
     - Configure your IDE to use the venv by default.